daffahilmyf/k8s-nixos-homelab/README.md

    nixos-install --impure --flake .#default
    ```
    The default host forces `services.k3s.enable = false`, so it never attempts to join the cluster.
+   **Prep:** copy `/var/lib/sops-nix/key.txt` into the installer environment before invoking `nixos-install` so the `setupSecrets` activation snippet can decrypt the secrets bundle.

 ### Hardening after the first boot